Seattle's Child

 Mercer Slough Nature Park

-Seen on a late July visit: many kinds of dragonflies, including several mating pairs flying around attached to each other.
+Seen on a late July visit: many kinds of dragonflies, including several mating pairs flying around attached.
 Bright blue damselflies fly with the male hanging on to the female, who stops to lay eggs in the shallows.
-Abundant hardhack, a wetland shrub with bright pink fluffy flowers that attract many butterflies.
+Abundant hardhack is a wetland shrub with bright pink, fluffy flowers that attract many butterflies.

-Accessibility: The boardwalks themselves are even and not overly bumpy, but the trails leading up to them may not be.
-If you park near the Environmental Education Center, then the trail down to the slough has some steep and root-ridden sections, as well as areas where the soft, springy trail surface, while kind to feet, is not so great for wheels.
-The parking lots at the Winters Center and the Blueberry Farm are closed for light rail construction.
-During that time, the new temporary parking lot on Bellevue Way SE is the best bet for those with strollers or wheelchairs.
+Accessibility: The boardwalks are even and not overly bumpy, but the trails leading up to them may not be.
+If you park near the Environmental Education Center, the trail down to the slough has some steep and root-ridden sections and areas where the soft, springy trail surface, while kind to feet, is not so great for wheels.

 Juanita Bay Park